Rank My leader was my dream startup. A unique idea which was to allow all political leaders to be evaluated real-time based on news.

 I wasted a lot of time and money in unlearning what I had learned in SMO.

-To save “a lot of” money by outsourcing, I ended up spending more money.
+To save “a lot of” money on outsourcing, I ended up spending more money.

 I hired another guy, who promised to work closely on the project.